 "A park is not just a piece of land, it is a vibrant source of community pride, and a place where people can renew and improve their emotional and physical health.
 We are excited to partner with SSM Health, Dean Health Plan and Dane County Parks to promote the health benefits of nature to all people of Dane County for many years to come." - Bill Lunney, Foundation for Dane County Parks President

-In June, we are featuring four special Dane County Parks.
+Each month, we are featuring four special Dane County Parks.
 Check out our blog post to learn more about these four parks, the special activities available in each, and how you can participate on social media for the chance to win a gift card!

 The Health Benefits of Spending Time in Nature